 In truth, you will have to do a lot of the work.
 A website's main strength is its content which you'll need to provide.
 We can work on design together and though I can advise on it, all the text copy and the photographs, the logo, all the material that you want on your site must come from you and be owned by you.

-Thereafter, keeping your website fresh and relevant, using social media and publicising your site will also be up to you, and you should consider this when managing your expectations.
+Thereafter, keeping your website fresh and relevant, using social media and publicising your site will also be up to you.
 An out of date website really doesn't look good, so if you don't have much time to invest in it, consider having a more static website where you need to make only occasional changes.

 Following an initial free meeting to assess whether I'm the right person to build your website, I charge on a project basis.